All Episodes

 He's had such little success that fake Jake is out there every day now.

-He's trying to he reminds me of a local talk show host.
+He's trying to, he reminds me of a local talk show host.

-Let me tell you what it was what it's like if and whatever I've driven around the country, I'll find any talk station.
+And whenever I've driven around the country, I'll find any talk station.

 And when you get to these really small markets and they got that one local guy and then a bunch of syndicated hosts surrounding him, and I'm not being critical because I was this guy.

-I I know what it's like to do a show on a Saturday for three hours and there's no phone calls.
+I know what it's like to do a show on a Saturday for three hours and there's no phone calls.

 It actually made me a better host because now I can talk forever.